Sina-Gharloghi/Moho/README.md

 # Moho
-This is a animated face of "Tommy Shelby" created by Moho 12.
+This is an animated face of "Tommy Shelby" created by Moho 12.

 There is a rendered output of the moho file atached in the repository.